 Individuals buried in the community's few mounded tombs were probably among Fushanzhuang's more prestigious residents.
 Although we did not excavate any of these tombs, those that have been excavated elsewhere in northeastern China have invariably contained but a few jade artifacts carved in supernatural themes.
 This paucity of offerings does not seem at all connected to wealth accumulation, as might otherwise be expected were the occupants of these tombs members of economically specialized households like those identified at Fushanzhuang.
 The more common earthen pit and stone-slab graves of the Hongshan period do, however, contain highly variable quantities of domestic artifacts and personal ornaments.
 Members of Fushanzhuang's wealthy and more specialized households may have instead been buried in much simpler graves of this sort with higher than average amounts of largely utilitarian goods.
 These kinds of graves would not have been detected during surface survey.
 The emphasis in pit burials on the material conditions of daily life contrasts with the ritualistic emphasis of jade-bearing mounded tombs.
 The basis of Hongshan period prestige may have therefore lain in the supernatural realm, and the higher prestige residents of Fushanzhuang may have been leaders of rituals for which its public architecture was built.
 This would be consistent with the presence of two distinct social spheres, a line of reasoning that would recognize in Hongshan society two separate co-extant social hierarchies: one based on the accumulation of wealth via economic specialization, the other based on ritual authority (Drennan and Peterson 2006).
 Such an account of Hongshan social dynamics brings into play two of the four most often listed bases of social power (ideology and economic control, but not military or political power).
 It raises questions about the degree of integration of ideology and economics in Hongshan society, and thus places it in an especially interesting comparative position vis-a-vis other early complex societies in which these elements vary in importance and modes of interaction.

 The ritual and mortuary monuments of the Hongshan period cultural core zone of western Liaoning Province in NE China testify to the emergence of societies with social inequalities and sizeable organized labor forces.
 In contrast to the Hongshan periphery (which includes Chifeng), the nature of the communities that built and utilized the impressive monuments of the core zone remains undocumented.
 The monumental expression of the Hongshan "culture" is more developed in the core zone (at sites like Niuheliang, Dongshanzui, and Hutougou) than in the periphery, but it is not at all clear what social, political, economic, or ideological forces produced this development.
 The Liaoning Hongshan Period Community Project is in the process of documenting much more fully the nature of Hongshan core zone communities through a combination field methodologies that include regional-scale settlement survey, intensive surface collection, remote sensing, and test excavation.
-These communities may have been larger, more centralized, or more hierarchical than peripheral communities, such as in Chifeng.
-They may have had different or more intensive craft specializations.
-Prestige and wealth may have been separable dimensions of social ranking, as at Fushanzhuang, or they may have been combined to form a single dimension.
-There may have been more resource pressure or a greater degree of control over prime resources.
+Based on the work we have completed thus far, these communities do not appear to have been larger, more centralized, or more hierarchical than those in more peripheral regions like Chifeng.
+They may well have had different or more intensive craft specializations, but we will not know for certain until our ongoing analysis of core zone household artifact assemblages is complete.
+Similarly, prestige and wealth may have been separable dimensions of social ranking, as at Fushanzhuang, or they may have been combined to form a single dimension—we should know which soon.
 Such differences (among others) between core and peripheral Hongshan communities are the key to evaluating the importance of the roles played by different factors in producing the seemingly higher degree of development in the core zone and thus to understanding better the forces driving the development of Hongshan social complexity more generally.
 Such an understanding will make it possible to position Hongshan society usefully in the broader comparative study of early complex societies, which, it is becoming ever clearer, took a variety of shapes and followed highly varied trajectories of development.

 2011 Drennan, Robert.
 D., Bryan K. Hanks, and Christian E. Peterson.
 The Comparative Study of Chiefly Communities in the Eurasian Steppe Region.
 Journal of Social Evolution and History 10(1):12–48.
 (Chiefdoms: Theories, Problems, and Comparisons [Special Issue].)